 Can I get a loan if I’m on benefits?

-It’s certainly possible, but it could be difficult to find a loan if you’re on benefits and only receive a low income.
-Mainstream high street lenders typically won’t lend to you unless you’re employed, but there are specialist lenders who’ll count certain benefits as part of your income.
+It might be possible, but it can be difficult to get a loan on benefits if you only receive a low income.
+Mainstream lenders typically won’t lend to you unless you’re employed, but will generally count benefits as part of your overall income.
+There are also specialist lenders and brokers who will count certain benefits as part of your income in a loan application.

 Lenders will consider what you can afford to borrow, and what your credit history tells them about the likelihood of you paying them back.
 If you’re on benefits and you’re either unemployed or you have a low income, you’ll typically be able to borrow less, and from fewer lenders.